shilpakirad1990/ContactManagement/README.md

 -It is used to update existing record

 2)List of Contacts
-It displays all contacts in grid.
+-It displays all contacts in grid.

 Steps=
 1) To create new contact, fill out fields on Contact form.